Falur Harðarson

 Falur Jóhann Harðarson (born 15 October 1968) is an Icelandic basketball coach and a former player.
-He last coached of Fjölnir men's team.
+He spent most of his career with Keflavík where he won five national championships, the last one as a player-coach, and 3 national cups.
+A five time Úrvalsdeild Domestic All-First Team selection, he was named the Úrvalsdeild Domestic Player of the Year in 1999.

+Falur started his coaching career with Keflavík women's team and led them to the national championship in 1990.

 Playing career

 Club career

 Falur spent most of his career with Úrvalsdeild club Keflavík.
-He also played one and a half season with Reykjavík powerhouse KR and split the 1999-2000 season with Korisliiga clubs Torpan Pojat and Espoon Honka.
+He also played one and a half season with Reykjavík powerhouse KR and split the 1999–2000 season with Korisliiga clubs Torpan Pojat and Espoon Honka.

 He retired after the 2003–2004 season after being plagued by knee injuries.

+College career

+Falur attended Charleston Southern from 1991 to 1993 where he played college basketball.

 National team career

 From 1989 to 2000, Falur played 106 games for the Icelandic national basketball team.